 What are biological species?
 At first glance, this seems like an easy question to answer.
 Homo sapiens is a species, and so is Canis familiaris.
 Many species can be easily distinguished.
-When we turn to the technical literature on species, the nature of species becomes much less clear.
+When we turn to the scientific literature on species, the nature of species becomes much less clear.
 Biologists offer over twenty definitions of the term ‘species’ (Hey 2001).
 These definitions are not fringe accounts of species but prominent definitions in the biological literature.
 Philosophers also disagree on the nature of species.
-Here the concern is the ontological status of species.
+Their primary concern is the ontological status of species.
 Some philosophers believe that species are natural kinds.
 Others maintain that species are particulars or individuals.

 The concept of species plays an important role both in and outside of biology.
 Within biology, species are the fundamental units of biological classification.
 Species are also units of evolution—groups of organisms that evolve in a unified way.
 Outside of biology, the concept of species plays a role in debates over environmental law and ecological preservation.
 Our conception of species even affects our understanding of human nature.
-From a biological perspective, humans are the species Homo sapiens.
+From a biological perspective humans are the species Homo sapiens.